Whoaa512/starred/README.md

 - [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform
 - [microsoft/rushstack](https://github.com/microsoft/rushstack) - Monorepo for tools developed by the Rush Stack community
 - [meriyah/meriyah](https://github.com/meriyah/meriyah) - A 100% compliant, self-hosted javascript parser  - https://meriyah.github.io/meriyah
+- [lerna/lerna](https://github.com/lerna/lerna) - :dragon: Lerna is a fast, modern build system for managing and publishing multiple JavaScript/TypeScript packages from the same repository.
 - [microsoft/just](https://github.com/microsoft/just) - The task library that just works
 - [ctrl-freaks/freezeframe.js](https://github.com/ctrl-freaks/freezeframe.js) - freezeframe.js is a library that pauses animated .gifs and enables them to animate on mouse hover / mouse click / touch event, or with trigger / release functions.
 - [tanepiper/node-bitly](https://github.com/tanepiper/node-bitly) - A Bit.ly library for node.js - This project is looking for a new maintainer